syncfusion-content/maui-docs/MAUI/DataForm/localization.md

 #### Using event

-You can also localize the DataFormItem `LabelText`, `PlaceHolderText`, `GroupName` in the `GenerateDataFormItem` event of SfDataForm by using the Resources (.Resx) file.
+You can also localize the DataFormItem's `LabelText`, `PlaceHolderText` and `GroupName` in the `GenerateDataFormItem` event of `SfDataForm` by using the Resources (.Resx) file

-Here, string member of .resx file will be accessed through the class (in resxFilename.Designer.cs) which was auto-generated when .resx file created and static string members get localized using [ResourceManager](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager.getstring?view=net-7.0) based on culture.
+Here, the string member of .resx file will be accessed through the class (in resxFilename.Designer.cs) which will be auto-generated when .resx file is created and static string members get localized using [ResourceManager](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager.getstring?view=net-7.0) based on culture.

 {% tabs %}
 {% highlight C# %}